 Prepared by AOHP

 This resource guide will focus on one of the key functions in emergency preparedness involving an infectious agent – mass immunization/prophylaxis capability.
-The guide includes information to develop a plan, samples of a house-wide mass immunization/prophylaxis plan and a pharmacy disaster plan, and sample drug fact sheets and general resources, including Web links, that can be used to assist in the development of this capability within your facility.
+The guide includes information to develop a plan, samples of a facility-wide mass immunization/prophylaxis plan, and general resources, including Web links, that can be used to assist in the development of this capability within your facility.